-b.
-Breadth Requirement

-- i.
-Two advanced biology lecture (which may include BIO 318) or lecture with laboratory courses chosen from any area excluding Area III, Neurobiology and Physiology. - ii.
-One advanced biology laboratory (or lecture with laboratory) course chosen from any area excluding Area III, Neurobiology and Physiology (See Note 3).

-c.
-Biology Electives
+- b.
+Breadth Requirement - i.
+Two advanced biology lecture courses chosen from any area excluding Area III, Neurobiology and Physiology. - ii.
+One advanced biology laboratory (or lecture with laboratory) course chosen from any area excluding Area III, Neurobiology and Physiology. - c.
+Biology Electives a.
+A term paper written for an upper-division course in biological sciences at Stony Brook (including readings and research), or b. #two laboratory reports from a single upper-division course in biological sciences at Stony Brook.

-Additional advanced biology lecture, laboratory, independent research and reading courses, as needed, for a minimum of 33 credits in Requirements A and C. (See Note 4)
+Additional advanced biology lecture, laboratory, independent research and reading courses, as needed, for a minimum of 33 credits in Requirements A and C. (See Note 3)